Standard Gem Sizes Chart: Guide to Gemstone Dimensions

 30 x 22 mm54.5 carat

-For more information on these gem cuts, consult our guide to fancy gem cuts.
+For more detailed information on various gemstone cuts, consult our guide to fancy gem cuts.
+Standard gem sizes charts help jewelers and customers understand the typical dimensions for different gemstone weights and cuts.

 International Gem Society